recalstudios/recal-social-client/privacy/doc/en_US.md

 # Introduction

 As an online chat service, Recal Social needs to collect some user data.
-Our priority is your privacy, and by such we only collect information that is necessary for the operation of the service.
-The users of the service needs to understand and consent to this in order to use the service.
+Our priority is your privacy, and by such, we only collect information that is necessary for the operation of the service.
+The users of the service need to understand and consent to this to use the service.
 This document provides information about what data we collect, why we collect it, and the rights you have as a user of the service.

 All your data is stored in Norway, and is by extension protected by Norwegian laws and the GDPR.
 You can read the relevant laws here: